opentracing-contrib/java-jdbc/README.md

 1. Passing system property, E.g. `-Dio.opentracing.contrib.jdbc.slowQueryThresholdMs=100`
 2. Modify value by code, E.g. `io.opentracing.contrib.jdbc.JdbcTracing.setSlowQueryThresholdMs(100)`

+## Fast Query
+Spans that complete faster than the optional `excludeFastQueryThresholdMs` flag will be not be reported.
+`excludeFastQueryThresholdMs` defaults to `0` which means disabled, can be enabled in two ways:
+1. Passing system property, E.g. `-Dio.opentracing.contrib.jdbc.excludeFastQueryThresholdMs=100`
+2. Modify value by code, E.g. `io.opentracing.contrib.jdbc.JdbcTracing.setExcludeFastQueryThresholdMs(100)`

 ## Troubleshooting
 In case of _Unable to find a driver_ error the database driver should be registered before configuring the datasource.